Charles Criner Art and Cotton Picking

-A favored student and personal friend of famous artist and teacher Dr. John Biggers, more people than ever are now collecting Charles Criner Art.
+A favored student and personal friend of the famous artist and teacher Dr. John Biggers, more people than ever are now collecting Charles Criner Art.
 My husband and I are among those who admire the works of this resident artist at The Printing Museum located in Houston, Texas.
 We are also happy to be among his friends and the owners of some of his lithographs.
 He is shown at the top of this page.

 In this article, the subject of cotton and cotton picking will be featured along with a sampling of Mr. Criner’s artwork.

 History of Cotton

 As far back as 5000 BC (according to Wikipedia) cotton was cultivated and used by people.
 Separating the seeds from the cotton fibers would all have been done by hand in those early days.
 It would have been painstaking work.

 The tools with which to extract the cotton fibers including what to do with it improved over the centuries.
 Since ancient times India has exported cotton fabrics.
-They were the first people to have invented a spinning wheel dating back to 500 and 1,000 A.D.
-They also were utilizing a hand held roller cotton gin since the 6th century according to Wikipedia.
+They were the first people to have invented the spinning wheel dating back to 500 and 1,000 A.D.
+They also were utilizing a handheld roller cotton gin since the 6th century according to Wikipedia.

 School children learn that Eli Whitney invented the modern cotton gin in 1793.
 This invention exponentially helped grow the cotton industry in America.
-Because of inexpensive land and a slave labor force most of the world’s cotton was produced in America by the 1830s.
+Because of cheap land and a slave labor force, most of the world’s cotton was produced in America by the 1830s.

 Today (as of 2016) the following statistics show how much cotton is grown in various parts of the world.

 - India produces about 26% of the world’s cotton.